-It is with great pleasure that I welcome all of you to the new season of the Hays Symphony.
+It is with great pleasure that I welcome all of you to the Hays Symphony.
 It is truly an honor to be given the chance to lead the symphony through the excellent season we have planned.
 I am looking forward to working with this wonderful group of musicians, board members, staff, and volunteers as we bring the magic of music to life.
 I invite you to join us on this exciting journey, and I look forward to seeing you at the concerts!

 Dr. Brian Buckstead enjoys a thriving career as a violinist, violist, conductor, and educator, having studied and performed extensively throughout the United States, Canada, Europe, and Asia.
 Appearing as soloist with numerous ensembles, his eclectic repertoire includes Carmen Fantasy by Sarasate, The Butterfly Lovers’ Violin Concerto by Chen Gang and He Zhanhao, Vivaldi’s Four Seasons, Havanaise by Saint-Saëns, the Concertino for Violin and Wind Octet by Robert Linn, Strings and Threads by Mark O'Connor, and the violin concertos of Beethoven, Mendelssohn, and Philip Glass.
 Brian also gave the world premiere performance of Latent Emotions for solo violin and symphonic wind ensemble by award-winning Spanish composer Oscar Navarro.
 Brian is the featured soloist on the CD Baroque Masterworks by the Beloit Janesville Symphony, playing Vivaldi's Four Seasons and Bach’s Brandenburg Concerto No. 4.
 His new album, Forgotten de Bériot: Virtuoso Opera Fantasies, will be released in both digital download and CD formats in summer 2019.